 Building a learning community

-Project ECHO fits into Pain BC’s laddered strategy for building chronic pain capacity among health care providers in BC:
+The BC ECHO for Chronic Pain fits into Pain BC’s laddered strategy for building chronic pain capacity among health care providers in BC:

 - The base of the strategy is Pain Foundations, an online, self-paced course for all health care providers, regardless of discipline.